Lifetime policy reuse and the importance of task capacity: Task capacity

 A near-optimal lifetime policy reuse system yields for each task $\tau \in \mathcal{F}$ a lifetime average reward, $\mathcal{R}^{\tau} = \mathbb{E}_{\pi,\mathcal{T}^{\tau}} \left[\frac{1}{T} \sum_{t=0}^{T} r^{\tau}(s_t,\pi(s))\right]$, close to or equal to the optimal lifetime average reward, $\mathcal{R}^{\tau*} = \mathbb{E}_{\pi^{\tau*},\mathcal{T}^{\tau}} \left[ \frac{1}{T} \sum_{t=0}^{T} r^{\tau}(s_t,\pi^{\tau*}(s)) \right]$, where $\pi$ is the policy chosen for task $\tau$ and $\pi^{\tau*}$ is the optimal policy for task $\tau$.
 Defining the lifetime regret for a policy $\pi_{\theta}$ on task $\tau$ as $\mathcal{L}(\theta; \tau) = \mathcal{R}^{\tau*} - \mathcal{R}^{\tau}$, a near-optimal reinforcement learner has a negligible lifetime regret on all tasks in $\mathcal{F}$, which is formalised below through the notion of an epsilon-optimal partition (see Lemma 1).

 In addition to providing a notion of near-optimality, Lemma 1 below provides a sufficiency condition that illustrates that to obtain near-optimal policies, it is sufficient to analyse the states in which the policy performs sub-optimally.
-The goal is to facilitate the analysis of problems to help define a limited subset of states on which the user can focus while still allowing a broad epsilon-optimal partition.
 The lemma will make the following assumptions.
 First, rewards and expected rewards are normalised in $[0,1]$, which is not a limiting assumption as these can be scaled to obtain a more general case.
 Second, the tasks are continuing MDPs.
 The tasks are continuing in the sense that either the task is non-episodic or the different episodes are converted into a single MDP.
 In the latter case, one can re-design the reward function to penalise shorter episodes and define the transition from the terminal state as the initial state distribution.
-With the above assumptions, the lemma will make use of a task-specific occupation measure
+With the above assumptions, the lemma will make use of a task-specific occupation measure $\mathbb{P}[s |\pi_{\theta}, \tau] = \frac{1}{T_{\tau}} \sum_{t=1}^{T_{\tau}} \mathbb{I}(s_t = s | \tau)$, which, based on the indicator $\mathbb{I}$, defines for a task $\tau$ the expected fraction of time spent in state $s \in \mathcal{S}$ when compared to the total time $T_{\tau}$.